 Let’s be honest, mobility and the principle of bringing your own device (BYOD) is probably giving you a headache.
-You are being forced to evolve in a complex landscape that includes user privacy, device management, application deployment and much more.
-Most cloud-based apps are a double-edged sword, they’re a joy for your users while being a nightmare for you.
+You’re being forced to evolve in a complex landscape that includes user privacy, device management, application deployment and much more.
+Most cloud-based apps are a double-edged sword: they’re a joy for your users while being a nightmare for you.

-Luckily, Office 365 is working hard to make Digital Transformation safe.
-The on-premises world of data accessibility, through enterprise-controlled devices and limited connectivity channels, is now outdated.
-The line between laptops and mobile devices is blurrier than ever. iOS and Android devices are scaling up their processing power to match entry level laptops, providing high performance for running productivity applications.
+The on-premises world of data accessibility—through enterprise-controlled devices and limited connectivity channels—is outdated.
+The line between laptops and mobile devices is blurrier than ever.
+Android and iOS devices are scaling up their processing power to match entry level laptops, providing high performance for running productivity applications.
 This comes with its share of challenges, especially for the security of your content.
 Employees’ interactions with external users, devices, apps, and data have become increasingly more complex, generating new blind spots for you.

-Managing identity and devices, protecting information and addressing new cyber-attacks have turned into complex platforms.
+Managing identities and devices, protecting information and addressing new cyberattacks have turned into complex platforms.
 These require governance planning concerning security and identity management.
-Microsoft Enterprise Mobility + Security (EMS) was designed to help manage and protect users, devices, apps, and data.
+Microsoft Enterprise Mobility + Security (EMS) was designed to help manage and protect users, devices, apps and data.
 This integrated suite of products enables companies to manage who has access to corporate resources, while protecting and securing business and customer information on all devices, anywhere, in real-time.

-These 3 features demonstrate how Microsoft EMS can help secure your Office 365 tenant, and in turn protect your information and investments.
+The following three features demonstrate how Microsoft EMS can help secure your Microsoft 365 tenants, and in turn protect your information and investments.

-3 Features in Microsoft Enterprise Mobility + Security Suite to Protect your Office 365 Tenants
+3 Microsoft Enterprise Mobility + Security features that protect your Microsoft 365 tenants

 With multi-factor authentication, your users are required to provide a password and another piece of information, such as a code that was sent to their mobile phone, to sign in.